Face Symmetry Types

 One side of the jaw may appear sharper or fuller.

-What makes an ASymmetry face unique?
+What makes an asymmetrical face unique?

 symmetry test